Nick Jr. (UK & Ireland): Nick Jr. 2 /Nick Jr. Too

-Later on, it showed its own exclusive programmes, and it was advertised as such.
-Examples of this are It's A Big Big World, the second season of Wow!
-Wow!
-Wubbzy!, and the Nick Jr. Classics block after it left the main channel.
+After transitioning as a secondary service, the channel began to air programmes that Nick Jr. no longer ran, or shows that never ran on its parent network, such as I Spy, Sali Mali, It's a Big Big World and the Nick Jr. Classics block after it left the main channel.

 When it changed its name to Nick Jr. Too on 3 November 2014, it also started broadcasting 24 hours a day.

 Since October 2013, the channel has occasionally aired long-term marathons (usually one month) of the British preschool series Peppa Pig, during which it rebrands itself as Nick Jr. Peppa.
-The channel has since broadcast marathons of the Canadian preschool series PAW Patrol in a similar manner, likewise rebranding as Nick Jr. PAW Patrol.
+The channel has since broadcast marathons of the Canadian preschool series Paw Patrol in a similar manner, likewise, rebranding as Nick Jr. PAW Patrol.

 Unlike the main channel, Nick Jr. Too is not available on TalkTalk, Eir TV or WightFibre.

 Noggin/Nick Jr. Classics

 During the mid and late 2000s, Nick Jr. and Nick Jr. 2 presented a nighttime programming block dedicated to classic British children's programmes from the 1970s and 1980s under the title Nick Jr. Classics.
 The block launched under the name Noggin on 31 May 2004, running every night from 8 p.m. - 10 p.m.
 It was rebranded as Nick Jr. Classics on 5 September 2005.

 The block was discontinued on Nick Jr. on 4 January 2009 and on Nick Jr. 2 in mid-late 2010.